cdp-ucsc/doc/cdp-docs/docs/program_overview/practitioner/onboarding/workstation_setup.md

 ### 3. Install Python using `pyenv`
 `pyenv` is our Python version manager.
 Therefore, when installing any version of Python we will be using `pyenv`.

 To avoid confusion between different OS systems Windows developers should use VSCode's integrated terminal.
-It is also recommended that MacOS developers complete the next steps in VSCode's integrated terminal as well so they can become familiar with VSCode's terminal.
+It is also recommended that MacOS developers complete the next steps in VSCode's integrated terminal as well so they can become familiar with VSCode's terminal. **Again, for steps 3 and onward use VSCode's terminal.**

 To see all available versions of Python for installation enter the following in the terminal command line.
 ```shell